Sagacify/hush/README.md

 ## Description

-Hush is a package meant to simplify secrets managements in application.
+Hush is a package meant to simplify secrets management in applications.
-It reads secrets injected via docker inside the container.
+It reads secrets injected via docker inside containers.

 ## Installation